geggenpress4231/bequest-interview-question-3/README.md

 - **Environment Variables and Runtime Encryption:**
   - Use environment-specific builds to inject runtime configurations (e.g., keys and IVs), making it harder for attackers to reverse-engineer sensitive logic from static builds.

-Implementing these improvements ensures both dynamic encryption and obscured logic in the frontend, elevating the overall security posture of the system.

 ---